kernelmustard/lolc2-detections/README.md

 - review all suricata rule severity and confidence levels
 - review all LOLC2 projects more thoroughly for network indicators
 - setting alert limits on the noisier rules might make them more useful
+- dns/tls rules for different products from the same company have very similar or matching `dns.query` and `tls.sni` content
+  - cant remove those rules because that creates an dependency on another rule
+  - maybe group rules by company (microsoft/google mainly)
+  - that would mess up current org by lolc2 order